dariasmyr/dariasmyr/README.md

 ---

-## 🛠 Projects
+## 🛠 Pet-Projects

 ### 💻 JavaScript/TypeScript (Node.js)

+### <a href="https://gitlab.com/daria_smyr/mock-server" target="_new">Uptime Monitor</a>

+Core libraries and techniques: Node JS, Nest JS, GraphQL, Docker

+The Mock Server is a lightweight and autonomous NestJS tool that dynamically generates mock GraphQL servers based on GraphQL data schemas.
+It is designed to simplify the process of creating mock servers for development and testing purposes.

-### <a href="https://gitlab.com/daria_smyr/uptime-monitor/-/tree/typescript" target="_new">Uptime Monitor</a>
+### <a href="https://gitlab.com/daria_smyr/uptime-monitor" target="_new">Uptime Monitor</a>

-Core libraries and techniques: TypeScript, Express, Axios, Prisma JS, SQLite, Jest, Eslint, Telegraf
+Core libraries and techniques: Node JS, TypeScript, Express, Axios, Prisma JS, PostgreSQL, Jest, Eslint, Telegraf

 This TypeScript-based tool is used to monitor the uptime of websites and can check the site status by HTTP, ping, SSL certificate, and health check.
 It uses Prisma ORM to work with the database and can send notifications to a Telegram